mayt/mayt/README.md

 - 👋 Hi, I’m @mayt
-- 👀 I’m interested in startups, venture captial, AI, crypto
+- 👀 I’m interested in startups, venture captial, AI, crypto and building things people love
 - 🌱 I’m currently learning the details of GPT-3 and Stable Diffusion, and surfing